 Big data digs down past surface demographics to uncover more detailed and personal information than was available in the past.
 This information holds valuable insights that small business marketers can use to obtain a clearer picture of who their customers really are.
 When you know who your customers are, you can reach them on a deeper level to better meet their needs.

-Direct mail and big data: better together
+Direct mail and big data are better together.

-Gathering the right type of data is a key step for small businesses just starting out with direct mail.
-Taking the time to analyze this information can pay off significantly as it empowers you to get the most bang for your buck.
-By analyzing who your customers are and who is buying the most, you can target customers based on real attributes.
+Gathering the right type of data is key for small businesses just starting out with direct mail.
+Take the time to analyze this information.
+It can pay off significantly and empower you to get the most out of your investment.
+By analyzing who its customers are and who is buying the most, a business can target customers based on real attributes.

-How data collection can help you achieve the following goals:
+Here’s how data collection can help you achieve the following goals:

 Goal: Increase customer acquisition

-Goal: build customer relationships
+Goal: Build customer relationships